8. ON JACQUES DERRIDA

 Derrida frequently acknowledged Edmund Husserl (1859-1938) and Martin Heidegger (1889-1976) as inspirations.
 Heidegger was evidently the major influence upon him.
 Derrida actually traced the word “deconstruction” to German terms used by Heidegger.
 He also contributed a lecture dating to 1987 on Heidegger, relating to the thorny subject of the latter’s Nazi affinities from 1933 onwards (Of Spirit: Heidegger and the Question, 1989).
 Derrida was awarded honorary doctorates by Columbia University, Cambridge University, the University of Leuven, and three other academic institutions.

 The tension was highlighted when opposition arose, in 1992, to the intended action of Cambridge University in conferring an honorary doctorate upon Derrida.
-On behalf of the analytical philosophy faculty, Professor Barry Smith wrote a letter of protest that was also signed by no less than seventeen Professors from other international universities.
+On behalf of Professor Hugh Mellor and the analytical philosophy faculty, Professor Barry Smith wrote a letter of protest that was also signed by no less than seventeen Professors from other international universities.
 That open letter appeared in The Times (May 9th, 1992), causing an academic sensation.
 The basic accusation was here one of obscurantism, referring to “a written style that defies comprehension,” and one which “does not meet accepted standards of clarity and rigor.”
 The deconstruction exemplar was also described as expressing “elaborate jokes” and “tricks and gimmicks similar to those of the Dadaists.”
+Furthermore, "many French philosophers see in Derrida only cause for silent embarassment."
 The overall verdict here being that an honorary degree was not merited as a reward for “semi-intelligible attacks upon the values of reason, truth, and scholarship.”

 Cambridge University put this issue to the vote, in an atmosphere of intense debate amongst the dons.
 The result transpired to be 336-204 in favour of Derrida.
 The honorary doctorate was accordingly awarded.
 Nevertheless, the accompanying debate and divison of opinion was said to be unprecedented for nearly thirty years.